-Created by academic Bill George, authentic leadership theory provides a framework for leaders to understand their purpose and develop qualities that enable them to lead in alignment with their authentic selves.
+Created by academic Bill George, authentic leadership theory provides a framework for leaders to understand their purpose, feel better equipped and develop qualities that enable them to lead in alignment with their authentic selves.

 The model purports that authentic leaders are characterised by five observable qualities which can be developed over time: